Exclamations & Expletives

 “Interjections that we all use like God, Oh my God, Heavens, Heavens Above, Hell, Go to Hell, Christ, Jesus Christ, and their insufficiently secular equivalents Gosh, Jeepers, Jeepers Creepers, Heck, etc. These seem to be so ingrained in the language (and not just English) that I find it almost impossible to rid myself of them.
 Any suggestions?”

-Note: Brights Central conveyed the request via the July 2011 Bulletin.
-Some Brights wrote in to say they had indeed found ways to rid themselves of using such interjections (usually with practice).
+Note: After Brights Central first conveyed the request, some Brights wrote in to say they had indeed found ways to rid themselves of using such interjections (usually with practice).
 Others felt such an effort unnecessary or worse.
 The following is a sampling to show the diversity in the thinking of respondents.